ozzann/my-vagrant/README.md

    Docker is the open platform to build, ship and run applications, anywhere.
 Any application wrapped into a Docker container can be run on any environment because it’d contain all essential things: code, system tools, system libraries, runtime.
 It makes Docker very powerful tool for Continuous Deployment.

+   Docker file used in this project makes C# app runnable on any environment.
+In order to do this Docker file pulls Mono docker image and .. that's all :) Also it exposes 9000 port, because the app is using it.
+So, the Docker file is very simple:

+   		FROM mono
+		ADD . /usr/src/app
+      	WORKDIR /usr/src/app
+      	RUN mcs SimplePingServer/Program.cs

+      	EXPOSE 9000
+      	CMD [ "mono", "SimplePingServer/Program.exe" ]

 ### Jenkins